Chapter 8: Missions

 “In the crisp and quiet rangings of the heart upon the wood,

-The singing of the sparrow to the mouse amidst the leaves,
+“The singing of the sparrow to the mouse amidst the leaves,

-Tend thou in the spirit so the weary traveler could,
+“Tend thou in the spirit so the weary traveler could

-Find rest in strong arms bending, and happy graceful eaves.”
+“Find rest in strong arms bending, and happy graceful eaves.”

-“So it shall be,” the others replied.
+“So it shall be,” they all replied.

 She looked up.
 “We’ve been protected by these tall trees, just as we will be by J’shua’s guardians.
 We shall pray in the spirit for both the good and the evil.
-The good shall be bolstered in their faith, strengthened in their times of trial, and aided in their most desperate hours.
-Our prayers for the evil will cause them to displease their masters and allow J’shua to undermine their foul practices, and if they hear J’shua, turn them to the God of Truth.
+The good shall be bolstered in their faith, strengthened in times of trial, and aided in their most desperate hours.
+Our prayers for the evil may cause them to displease their masters and allow J’shua to undermine their foul practices.
+And, if they hear J’shua, he will lead them to the God of Truth.
 But before we can cleanse those places used by the Serpent, we must find them.”
 She unrolled a map of Freislicht.

 Eugene pointed.
 “We’ve no one here.
 My family will move to Dunis Glen.”